Patrick5225/66DaysOfData/Round_3.md

 **Day 27 of #66DaysOfData (January 27, 2022):**

 - Watched video about using searchable drop down lists in Excel without writing any complex formulas (https://www.youtube.com/watch?v=3Qh5nUmCVd8)

+---

+**Day 28 of #66DaysOfData (January 28, 2022):**

+- Watched video about how to create a column chart with conditional formatting and rounded shapes (https://www.youtube.com/watch?v=C9beIaL-cBA)